Physical processes in protoplanetary disks: Disk evolution

 the $t > 0$ solution for an initial mass distribution,

 is \cite{pringle91},

 The solution, plotted in Figure~\ref{fig_external}, can be compared to the zero-torque solution (Figure~\ref{fig_diffusion_analytic}, though note this is for a constant viscosity).
-The initial evolution is similar, but at late times the torque which precludes inflow past $r_{\rm in}$ causes qualitatively different behavior.
+The initial evolution is similar, but at late times the torque that precludes inflow past $r_{\rm in}$ causes qualitatively different behavior.
 The disk switches from an accretion to a {\em decretion} disk, with an outward flow of mass driven by the binary torque.

-Disks resembling the classical decretion disk solution may be realized under some circumstances, for example around rapidly rotating and strongly magnetized stars.
-Around binaries, however, it appears hard to completely shut off inflow.
-Numerical simulations show that angular momentum transfer to the disk co-exists with persistent inflow into a low density cavity containing the binary \cite{artymowicz96,dorazio13}.
+The classical decretion disk solution was developed as a model for disk evolution around binaries.
+It is not clear, however, whether it is ever realized in the binary context.
+Numerical simulations of the interaction between a binary and a circumbinary disk show that angular momentum transfer to the disk co-exists with persistent inflow into a low density cavity containing the binary \cite{artymowicz96,dorazio13}.
 How best to represent this complexity in a one-dimensional model is not entirely obvious.
+The decretion disk solution may be a better description of other astrophysical situations, such as disks around rapidly rotating and strongly magnetized stars.